aaroncelestin/aaroncelestin/README.md

 - 👋 Hi, I’m @aaroncelestin
-- 👀 I’m interested in programming, graphic design and large data projects
+- 👀 I’m interested in programming, website and graphic design and large data projects
-- 🌱 I’m currently learning front-end and website design
+- 🌱 I’m currently learning front-end and website design using PUG
 - 💞️ I’m looking to collaborate on a music analysis project in Java that suggests songs based on an existing playlist
 - 📫 How to reach me: aaroncelestin@gmail.com